-Picture this: a valley far away from civilization, high up at 12500 feet above sea level, with rugged mountains and ferocious rivers, barren and unparalleled landscapes, with the Himalayan wolf and the leopards roaming around.
-Sound perfect to you?
+Picture this: a valley far away from civilization, high up at 12500 feet above sea level, with rugged mountains and ferocious rivers.
+And top it with: barren and unparalleled landscapes with the Himalayan wolf and the leopards roaming around.
+Sounds perfect to you?
 Check out our Spiti valley tour guide and pack your bags for a life time experience!

 Despite the extreme climes, Spiti Valley is home to over 450 varieties of endangered medicinal plants and some rare animals.
 The people here are courteous, warm and hospitable and everyone is ready to share a legend or two about the village, monasteries and the mountains.

-Kaza Kaza is the biggest commercial town in Spiti.
+Kaza is the biggest commercial town in Spiti.
 Explore the Kaza Monastery and the market.
-There are a few homestays you can stay at, but if that’s not your thing go to Sakya Abode, one of the oldest hotels around.
+There are a few home stays you can stay at, but if that’s not your thing go to Sakya Abode, one of the oldest hotels around.
 If you don’t want to endure rough living conditions in the remote villages, make Kaza your base camp and take day trips to the villages.

 Kibber is the highest motorable village in the world, a hamlet comprising of 80 houses all painted white with red rooftops.
 It’s a sight to behold.
 Go here to see the Snow Leopard, Red Fox, Woolly Hare, Blue Sheep and Himalayan Ibex.

 You could opt for a shared cab/jeep from Kaza or go the local way on the bus that leaves at 4 in the evening and comes back the next morning.
-You can also trek to nearby villages like Checham, Gete and Tashigang.
+You can also enjoy Spiti valley trek to nearby villages like Checham, Gete and Tashigang.

 Despite all the adventure, people say stargazing is still the most popular thing to do here.
 The high altitude, arid climate, and a place completely untainted by pollution offers some of the clearest views of the night sky.